 The Doctor of Ministry curriculum addresses ministry professionals as whole human beings as well as the diversity of ministry knowledge and skills needed in the 21st century by bringing together biblical and theological scholarship, theological integration, reflective practice, ministry skills, and spiritual maturity.

-The Wheaton D.Min. program is open to students with an M.Div. or an M.A. in bible, theology, or a ministry-related field.
+The Wheaton D.Min. program is open to students with an M.Div. or an M.A. in Bible, theology, or a ministry-related field.

-Doctor of Ministry for M.Div Students
+Doctor of Ministry for Students with an M.Div. (or equivalent)

 36 credit hours

-Doctor of Ministry for M.A.
-Students
+Doctor of Ministry for Students with an M.A.

 48 credit hours